Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 console.log(badHome)

 // We need to restock!
 We should find all of the
-// objects where the rating is over 3 and number
+// objects where the rating is over 3 and the number
 // of units is less than 100

 // ------------------------------------------------